 - I understand that I may be required to provide proof of the above in accordance with Massachusetts and Harvard University immunization regulations.

 - I further agree to immediately share with Harvard University Health Services any proof of my vaccination status if I am identified as an exposed person through public health contact tracing efforts.

 We are excited to be back with on-campus courses in a variety of formats for the 2022-23 academic year, including regular semester-long courses, January session courses, online with a required weekend courses, and active learning weekend courses.

 See below for information regarding the on-campus requirement for our degree programs.

 Harvard Extension School Buildings and Operations

 - By registering for a course at the Extension School, you can take advantage of online access to Harvard Library resources.
 Use the Harvard Library Guide for Harvard Extension School for help with online research, HOLLIS, and more, and chat with knowledgeable staff through our Ask a Librarian service.

 - Writing Center and Math Question Center are fully online.

 - Dean of Students Office is ready to support students, please visit their website which hosts many COVID-19 related support services.

-- We will accept 2020-21 applications to our undergraduate, graduate, and premedical programs as planned.
+- We are ready and excited to accept 2022-23 applications to our undergraduate, graduate, and premedical programs as planned.